ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

    ```
    terraform plan --out plan1
    ```
-    You must enter an SAP master password.
+    You must enter an SAP main password.

-    The SAP master password must be 10 - 14 characters long and contain at least one digit (0-9).
+    The SAP main password must be 10 - 14 characters long and contain at least one digit (0-9).
 It can contain only the following characters: a-z, A-Z, 0-9, @, #, $, _.
 This password cannot contain !.
 It must not start with a digit or an underscore ( _ ).

 7. Verify that the plan shows all of the resources that you want to create and that the names and values are correct.
 If the plan needs to be adjusted, edit the ``input.auto.tfvars`` file to correct resources and run ``terraform plan --out plan1` again.